moonlab-tech/moonlab-helm/charts/homepage/README.md

 ### Using Existing ConfigMaps

-#### Single ConfigMap
+#### Single ConfigMap (Recommended)
-If you have an existing ConfigMap with Homepage configuration, you can use it instead of creating a new one:
+If you have an existing ConfigMap with all Homepage configuration files, you can use it instead of creating a new one:

 ```yaml
 config: